 • The loose operators (==).

-The first one is for detecting value and type but on another hand, the second one makes the checking easier by only checking for the value.
+The first one is for detecting value and type, but on the other hand, the second one makes the checking easier by only checking for the value.
 Let’s see that.

-In the next example, I will compare a string variable with another integer data type using the loose comparison.
+In the next example, I will compare a string variable with another integer data type using a loose comparison.

 <?php